-WASHINGTON (AP) — Genetically modified foods have been around for years, but most Americans have no idea if they are eating them.
+WASHINGTON (AP) — Genetically modified foods have been around for years, but most people in the United States have no idea if they are eating them.

 What about the rest of the country?
 And does labeling matter?

-There's a lot of confusion about genetically modified foods and their safety.
+There's much confusion about genetically modified foods and their safety.

 A look at the debate and some of the facts about genetically modified foods:

 WHAT THEY ARE

 GMOs are hard for the average consumer to grasp.
 You can't touch or feel a GMO.